WAN Design Requirements

 • The Client responds with a TCP/IP packet, with the ACK bit set in the TCP header, to acknowledge that it received the Server’s SYN segment.

 A TCP three-way handshake involves exchanging control messages or segments.
-A TCP connection has been established, and data can be exchanged between the devices if completed.
+Once the handshake is completed, a TCP connection has been established, and data can be exchanged between the devices.

 BGP’s three-way handshake is performed as follows: